rkillickdev/plan-it-go/README.md

 ## **Media**

 * The Places database was populated with data retrieved from the [APIFY Trip Advisor Web Scraper](https://console.apify.com/actors/dbEyMBriog95Fv8CW/console).
-Information and images that appear as part of the place detail pages comess from the scraped APIFY data.
+Information and images that appear as part of the place detail pages comes from the scraped APIFY data.

 * [chatGPT](https://chat.openai.com/) was used to generate some text content for the destination descriptions, a few test user reviews and some user 'travel themed' profile screen names.
 I also used it to generate some content for the 3 site goals on the home page, but actually ended up editing it quite heavily to fit the site purpose.
 Other content for the site was written by myself.